pantheon-systems/documentation/source/content/guides/multisite/07-search-replace.md

 Search-replace will run for each domain listed in the source environment that has a matching key in the target environment.

-If search and replace is enabled for an environment, but `sites.yml` does not exist, nothing will be updated. if `sites.yml` is different between environments, the `domain_maps` in the target environment’s `sites.yml` will be used to determine what to replace.
+If search and replace is enabled for an environment, but `sites.yml` does not exist, nothing will be updated.
+If `sites.yml` is different between environments, the `domain_maps` in the target environment’s `sites.yml` will be used to determine what to replace.

 There is currently a limit of 25 sites that can be configured for search and replace.
-We expect this number to increase before general availability.
+We expect this number to increase before General Availability.

 ### Subdirectory WPMS
 For subdirectory Multisites, there is no configuration beyond adding the value to `pantheon.yml`.
 Search-replace will match the behavior of the platform’s search and replace for non-WPMS sites.